ncihtan/htan_missing_manual/data_access/citing_HTAN.md

 de Bruijn, I., Nikolov, M., Lau, C. et al. Sharing data from the Human Tumor Atlas Network through standards, infrastructure and community engagement.
 Nat Methods (2025).
 Nat Methods: https://doi.org/10.1038/s41592-025-02643-0

 Remember also to cite any relevant HTAN dataset-specific publications, which can be found listed on the portal's [Explore page](https://humantumoratlas.org/explore) under the Publications tab.

+Information regarding data sharing and data licensing can be found on the [Governance and Policy page](../addtnl_info/governance.md)